biazhong/test/files/MRG32k3a_numba.md

 - **Subsubstreams**: Each substream contains $2^{47}$ subsubstreams, each with a length of $2^{47}$.

 # Installation
-To install the `mrg32k3a_numba` package, run the following command in your terminal or command prompt:
+To install the `mrg32k3a_numba` package, run the following command in the terminal or command prompt:
 ```bash
 python -m pip install mrg32k3a_numba
 ```